ganainy/GymMasters/README.md

 # GymMasters

-An app where you can find workouts , exercises and create custom workouts , exercises with images and videos which your followers can see or you can find and follow other users to try their custom workouts , exercises ,find gym nearby user location or any location on map
+An app where you can find workouts , exercises and create custom workouts , exercises with images and videos which your followers can see or you can find and follow other users to try their custom exercises/workouts which will show on your feed with ability to like and comment on them , exercises ,find gym nearby user location or any location on map.

 Features:<br>